6 Reasons The World Needs ZitSticka

 4. Acne products should contain synergistic ingredients

 Science is a thing that exists.
-So, rather than ignore an entire school of thought, we used it to make sure each ingredient in our patches functioned well with respects to both its neighbour ingredients and the Stickatech delivery system.
-As you might imagine, a lot of testing, retesting and actual tears were involved in determining the final elixir: hyaluronic acid, niacinamide, salicylic acid, witch hazel and oligopeptide-76 (Aurein).
+So, rather than ignore an entire school of thought, we used it to make sure each ingredient in our patches functioned well with respects to both its peer ingredients and the tech-meets-skincare delivery system.
+As you might imagine, a lot of testing, retesting and actual tears were involved in determining the final elixir: hyaluronic acid, niacinamide, salicylic acid, and oligopeptide-76 (Aurein).
 Which brings us to our next point…

 5. ZitSticka’s hero ingredient is crazy good